ngiambla/qvmi/README.md

 To use QVMI just issue the following command:

 ```
-./qvmi /path/to/a/verilogfile.v theModuleToIsolate
+./qvmi /path/to/a/verilogfile.v aModuleToIsolate,AndPossiblyAnotherModules,And...
 ```

 This will:

 1. Locate `verilogfile.v`, interpret all modules (as long as the syntax is good)
-2. From all modules in `verilogfile.v`, QVMI attempts to fetch `theModuleToIsolate`
+2. From all modules listed in the command line option (1 is still fine), each module is parsed for the required informaion
 3. If Step 2 was successful, an wrapper is generated and the `theModuleToIsolate` is isolated and saved in the same directory as `verilogfile.v` and is saved as `theModuleToIsolate_dut.v`
 4. Else, you'll just error out (...)